Housing

 Student governing groups establish and administer certain "local" residence hall regulations and maintain acceptable standards of community behavior.
 Residential student governments also organize social, athletic, and intellectual programs for residence hall members.
 In each Institute residence hall, a tax determined by the residents is collected by MIT and made available to the residence hall government to help support such activities.
 Individual fraternity, sorority, and independent living group chapters have similar charges to support their extracurricular programs.

-The Institute believes that it is to the great advantage of all new students to reside on campus—that is, to live in a residence hall.
+The Institute believes it is to the great advantage of all new students to reside on campus in a residence hall.
 First-year undergraduates particularly gain from associations with upper-level students and participation in residential programs.
 Therefore, all first-year students are required to live in one of the undergraduate residence halls on campus for the duration of their first year.
 This excludes any fraternity, sorority, or independent living group housing.
-Exceptions to this requirement are rare and are made through a petition process reviewed by Housing & Residential Services, the Office of the Vice President for Student Life, and the Office of Undergraduate Education.
+Exceptions to this requirement are rare and are made through a petition process reviewed by Housing & Residential Services, the Office of the Vice Chancellor, the Division of Student Life, and the Office of the First Year.

 Institute Houses (Undergraduate)